hh7sag/tedtalk-project/README.md

 ## Methodology

 ### Clean the data for ratings
-+The column 'ratings' has string data type.
++ The column 'ratings' has string data type.
 However, one special thing about this column is that each row has a dictionary inside the string which has the keys as emotions and values as the count of viewers for each emotion.
 In this case, I use read_json to extract this column to seperate columns with each emotion as column name and the count as values in that column.

 ![image](https://user-images.githubusercontent.com/97778235/158616770-2ff1c84a-2f3c-4f86-b16e-023799361144.png)